Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.

 Location.
 37° 12.696′ N, 76° 31.474′ W. Marker is in Yorktown, Virginia, in York County.
-Marker is on Historical Tour Road, on the right when traveling north.
+It is on Historical Tour Road, on the right when traveling north.
 Marker is located on the Yorktown Battlefield in Colonial National Historical Park, on the Allied Encampment Tour.
 Touch for map.
 Marker is in this post office area: Yorktown VA 23690, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Baron De Viomenil (approx. 0.2 miles away); French Artillery Park (approx. 0.3 miles away); French Artillery Park (approx. 0.3 miles away); A Changed Scene (approx. 0.3 miles away); French Cemetery (approx. 0.4 miles away); The Adjutant General (approx. 0.6 miles away); Comte de Rochambeau (approx. 0.6 miles away); Beaver Dam Creek (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: Baron De Viomenil (approx. 0.2 miles away); French Artillery Park (approx. 0.3 miles away); French Artillery Park (approx. 0.3 miles away); A Changed Scene (approx. 0.3 miles away); French Cemetery (approx. 0.4 miles away); The Adjutant General (approx. 0.6 miles away); Comte de Rochambeau (approx. 0.6 miles away); Beaver Dam Creek (approx. 0.7 miles away).
 Touch for a list and map of all markers in Yorktown.

 Also see . . .